 Factory output diminishes, as Uboat attacks on merchant shipping seriously limit the supply of imported goods.
 Sugar and cocoa become hard to access.
 Nevertheless, Prime Minister Churchill wants to avoid rationing sweets, as he feels it will lower citizen morale.
 Despite his best intentions, confectionery is rationed from 1942, and will not finally come “off ration” until 1953.

-We are a small charity and rely on the generosity of our friends and supporters to run projects.
-Please join us in expanding this work by making a financial donation.
-It is easy to pay online (with or without Gift Aid) by clicking the link below, or you can get in touch with us about other ways of giving via email@example.com
+Our work is enabled by grant funding from the Joseph Rowntree Foundation, the Joseph Rowntree Charitable Trust, and the Joseph Rowntree Reform Trust.
+If you would like to make a financial donation to further support our work, it is easy to pay online (with or without Gift Aid) by clicking the link below.
+You can get in touch with us about other ways of giving via email@example.com

 To celebrate #IMD2023 we are remembering our collaboration with @YorkMuseumTrust in 2017 🏰

 This project was about Lawrence Rowntree, grandson of the famous chocolate manufacturer Joseph Rowntree.
 Watch our short film here: https://t.co/eFKU55jhyW